I wanted to share a little of my story with you all today – and then if you’re willing, I’d love to hear some of YOUR story in the comments!

 During my teenage years and early 20’s I had lots of other things that took precedence over my migraine – increasing stomach pains, depression, anxiety, PTSD, and a revolving door of eating disorders.
-The migraine episodes were just a very familiar and normal part of my life that I pushed aside and tried to drown with OTC meds.
+The migraine episodes were just a very familiar and normal part of my life that I pushed aside and tried to drown with over-the-counter medications.

 By this time I was preparing to enter my dietetic internship, and the meds made my fuzzy migraine brain even fuzzier, gave me horrible nerve pain, and worst of all made me lose weight – a slippery slope for an eating disorder survivor.

-I knew I did not want to live the rest of my life reliant on medication, so I started using the skills I’d learned in school to find my own answers.
+I knew I didn’t want to live the rest of my life reliant on medication that decreased my quality of life, so I started using the skills I’d learned in school to find my own answers.
 I combined what I found with previous work I’ve done around body connection, mindset shifts, and cultivating self-love … and my migraine started to improve.

 I’m so sad for the little girl who had to suffer with no answers for so long, and sad that my parents had to watch helplessly as doctor after doctor provided no real help.
-But I can now tell that little girl that one day, she’ll get better and help other people get better too!
+But I can now tell that little girl that one day, she’ll feel better and help other people feel better too!

-So that’s my story and why I’m here – to guide you towards a life that’s free from pain and full of love and hope.
-A life that maybe isn’t marred by countless medications and feeling out of control.
+So that’s my story and why I’m here – to guide you toward a life that’s full of more good days than bad, more hope, more time to think about something other than triggers.
+A life that maybe isn’t complicated by countless medications and feeling constantly out of control.